ngardiner/TWCManager/LOCAL-CONTROL.md

 * Start and Stop charging works, BLE takes priority over API.
 Code should identify successful stop/start

 * Does not control charge rate for vehicles, but could do so quite easily.
 Will be next step I would say.

+* BLE control is generally stable, but temperamental.
+I have observed that after a period of time, use of BLE control can contribute to walk up unlock not working or requiring bluetooth to be turned off/on on phone, there are also reports of potential instability if there is significant distance between the TWCManager device and the vehicle.